Yahoo

-Yahoo (/'jaːhuː/, styled yahoo! in its logo) is an American web portal that provides the search engine Yahoo Search and related services including My Yahoo, Yahoo Mail, Yahoo News, Yahoo Finance, Yahoo Sports, y!entertainment, yahoo!life, and its advertising platform, Yahoo Native.
+Yahoo (/'jaːhuː/) is an American web portal based in Sunnyvale, California.
+It provides the search engine Yahoo Search and related services including My Yahoo, Yahoo Mail, Yahoo News, Yahoo Finance, Yahoo Sports, y!entertainment, yahoo!life, and its advertising platform, Yahoo Native.
 It is operated by the namesake company Yahoo!
 Inc., which is 90% owned by Apollo Global Management and 10% by Verizon.

 Yahoo was established by Jerry Yang and David Filo in January 1994 and was one of the pioneers of the early Internet era in the 1990s.
 However, its use declined in the 2010s as some of its services were discontinued, and it lost market share to Facebook and Google.

 Etymology

-The word "yahoo" is a backronym for "Yet Another Hierarchically Organized Oracle" or "Yet Another Hierarchical Officious Oracle".
+The word "yahoo" is a backronym for "Yet another Hierarchically Organized Oracle" or "Yet Another Hierarchical Officious Oracle".
 The term "hierarchical" described how the Yahoo database was arranged in layers of subcategories.
 The term "oracle" was intended to mean "source of truth and wisdom", and the term "officious", rather than being related to the word's normal meaning, described the many office workers who would use the Yahoo database while surfing from work.
 However, founders Filo and Yang insist they mainly selected the name because they liked the slang definition of a "yahoo" (used by college students in David Filo's native Louisiana in the late 1980s and early 1990s to refer to an unsophisticated, rural Southerner): "rude, unsophisticated, uncouth."
 This meaning derives from the Yahoo race of fictional beings from Gulliver's Travels.